“It’s ok to applaud for the Yankees,” Greenlight Capital Inc.’s David Einhorn said this morning at Cipriani 42nd Street.

 The Fund for Public Health in New York Inc. also received a Heroes Award, and donated its time at the lectern to the panel on Sandy recovery, which meant the program ended at 9 a.m. on the dot.
 The awards come with $50,000 cash for the nonprofits that receive them.

 Meanwhile, Robin Hood board members John Sykes, president of Clear Channel Entertainment Enterprises, and Harvey Weinstein, the film executive, are producing a concert to benefit the Sandy relief fund, along with James Dolan, executive chairman of the Madison Square Co.
-(MSG)
+(MSG:US)

 “12-12-12” will take place at the Garden on Dec.
 12. Details about performers will be announced in the coming days, according to a Clear Channel spokesman.